Luis Torrens Player Props: Cubs vs. Dodgers

 Dodgers Pitching Rankings

-- The pitching staff for the Dodgers has a collective 8.3 K/9, which ranks 23rd in MLB.
+- The 8.5 strikeouts per nine innings compiled by the Dodgers pitching staff ranks 21st in MLB.

-- The Dodgers rank 14th in baseball in home runs given up (21 total, 1.1 per game).
+- Dodgers pitchers combine to rank 20th in baseball in home runs surrendered (26 total, 1.2 per game).

-- Urias (3-1 with a 1.90 ERA and 26 strikeouts in 23 2/3 innings pitched) gets the start for the Dodgers, his fifth of the season.
+- Kershaw gets the start for the Dodgers, his fifth of the season.
+He is 3-1 with a 2.52 ERA and 26 strikeouts in 25 2/3 innings pitched.

-- The lefty's most recent appearance came on Sunday against the Chicago Cubs, when he tossed 5 2/3 innings, surrendering two earned runs while giving up eight hits.
+- In his most recent appearance on Wednesday against the New York Mets, the left-hander tossed seven scoreless innings while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.